 An initiating entity (e.g. a CPM Client or an IWF) requesting an “isComposing” notification for one or more CPM Chat Messages SHALL populate in the SDP of the SIP INVITE request and response the value "application/im-iscomposing+xml" in the a=accept-types attribute as described in [RFC 3994].

-When requesting a disposition notification for one or more CPM Chat Messages, an initiating entity (e.g. a CPM Client or an IWF) SHALL also populate in the SDP of the SIP INVITE request and response the value "message/imdn+xml", in the a=accept-wrapped-types attribute as per rules and procedures of [RFC5438] and [RFC5438Errata].
+When requesting a disposition notification for one or more CPM Chat Messages an initiating entity (e.g. a CPM Client, CPM Participating Function, or an IWF) SHALL also populate in the SDP of the SIP INVITE request and response the value "message/imdn+xml", in the a=accept-wrapped-types attribute as per rules and procedures of [RFC5438] and [RFC5438Errata].

 5.2.1.2 SDP Handling at Intermediate Nodes